open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

 an http server library, "latency" is not an appropriate instrument name, as it is too generic.
 Instead, as an example, we should favor a name like "http_request_latency", as it would inform the viewer of the semantic meaning of the latency being tracked.
-(Note: this is just an example, actual semantic conventions for instrument naming will be tracked elsewhere in the specifications.)
+(Note: this is just an example; actual semantic conventions for instrument naming will be tracked elsewhere in the specifications.)

 Metric instruments are defined using a `Meter` instance, using a variety